 I, however, am a non-dipper.
 I don’t mind cookie crumbs on my plate, but I can’t stand cookie crumbs in my tea or coffee.
 Luckily, these biscotti are delicious regardless of your dipping preference.

-Mocha White Chocolate Biscotti are an easy, stress-free solution to the holiday gift list, a welcome addition to any care package, and a delicious treat to enjoy with (or in) your beverage of choice!
+These beautiful biscotti are an easy, stress-free solution to the holiday gift list, a welcome addition to any care package, and a delicious treat to enjoy with (or in) your beverage of choice!

 Don’t miss the other Time Saver Recipes in this series.
 Chocolate Covered Cherry Bars, Cinnamon Chip Biscotti, Gingerbread Spice Cookies, and Butterscotch Blondie Bars are not to be missed!
 Check back tomorrow for the next Time Saver Recipe!